-Spontaneously, there was an angel in the room with Mary (Heb.
-Miryam)!
-Gabriel had a message revealing a future event that would not only change Mary’s life, but dramatically change the course of earth’s history.
+He had a message for Mary (Hebrew, Miryam) revealing a future event that would not only change Mary’s life, but dramatically alter the course of earth’s history.

 LUKE 1:26, 31-33